LaneCommunityCollege/dqp-spidergraphs/README.md

 ## Server Config ##
 The application was written using PHP (5.x) and MySQL (5.x) on a Linux server.
 PHP and MySQL are used conservatively, so you should be able to install this on any server with current versions of PHP/MySQL and have it up and running within a few minutes.

+Unfortunately, this was written using PHP's MYSQL_ extension, which is depricated as of PHP 5.5 and will be totally gone in PHP 7.
+Since the DQP has been shut down in Oregon, updating the spidergraphs has fallen far down the priority list.
+If someone would like to convert all the queries over to PDO and submit it back, that would be great.
+Otherwise, I'm afraid the spidergraphs have a definite expiration date.

 ## Install ##
 1. Download the lastest version
 2. Unzip the archive